AriFordsham/GHCWiki/commentary/compiler/backends/llvm.md

 ```

-All of the test failures fail for me with a unmodified GHC head build as well as when the llvm patch is included, so the llvm patch isn't introducing any new failures.
+All of the test failures fail for me with a unmodified GHC head build as well as when the LLVM patch is included, so the llvm patch isn't introducing any new failures.

-# Issues

-Issues that might need to be resolved before merging the patch:

-1. Developed in isolation by 1 person with no Haskell knowledge at first.
-So usual issues with that may apply, misused data structures, bad style... ect.
-Criticisms of the code are very welcome.
-There are some specific notes on what I think may be wrong with the code atm in 'compiler/llvmGen/NOTES'.

-1. The back-end has a LLVM binding of sorts, this binding is similar in design to say the Cmm representation used in GHC.
-It represents the LLVM Assembly language using a collection of data types and can pretty print it out correctly.
-This binding lives in the 'compiler/llvmGen/Llvm' folder.
-Should this binding be split out into a separate library?

-1. As mentioned above, LLVM needs to be patched to work with a registered build of GHC.
-If the llvm back-end was merged, how would this be handled?
-I would suggest simply carrying the patch with some instructions on how to use it in the GHC repo.
-People using GHC head could be expected to grab the LLVM source code and apply the patch themselves at this stage.

-1. Resolve code duplication issues with code shared with NCG (see 'Shared Code with NCG' in LLVM Backend Design section)